PaulCapestany/toy-service/README.md

 Check out [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more details.

 #### Tagging Releases:
 Once changes are merged to `main` and you’re ready to release, create a Git tag like `v0.2.0`.
 This tag represents a snapshot of the code at release time.
-CI/CD (once integrated) can build and push corresponding Docker images and update GitOps manifests.
+CI/CD will build and push corresponding Docker images and update GitOps manifests.

 For early development, you might manually assign versions.
 Later, you can automate versioning using tools like semantic-release.